dmx-systems/dmx-documentation/docs/tutorial.rst

 .. image:: _static/create-organization-association.png

 Next, we want to describe "Cathy Jones" exact role in "Organization No. 1".
-Therefore we right-click onto the association to open the context menu and select "Edit".
+Right-click onto the association to open the context menu and select "Edit".

 .. image:: _static/edit-organization-association.png